NAL-i5K/GFF3toolkit/README.md

 Running scripts for a specific purpose

-    gff3-sort.py:Sort a GFF3 file according to the order of Scaffold, coordinates on a Scaffold, and feature relationship based on sequence ontology
+    gff3-sort.py: Sort a GFF3 file according to the order of Scaffold, coordinates on a Scaffold, and feature relationship based on sequence ontology